-The above theorem implies the following corollary.
+.
+1 The above theorem implies the following corollary.

 Corollary 9.0.7.
 Let F, g be as defined in Subsection 8.2 with l > 6 and furthermore assume that F has totally real algebraic Fourier coefficients.
-Then $$\frac{L(\frac{l}{2}-1,F\times g)}{\pi^{5l-8}\langle F,F\rangle\langle g,g\rangle}\in\overline{\mathbb{Q}}.$$ Remark.
+Then $$\frac{L(\frac{i}{2}-1, F \times g)}{\pi^{5l-8} \langle F, F \rangle \langle g, g \rangle} \in \overline{\mathbb{Q}}.$$ Remark.
 Newforms for GL(2), when normalized, automatically have algebraic Fourier coefficients.
 A similar statement is not known for Siegel newforms (among other things, we do not know multiplicity one for GSp(4)).
-However by [3] we do know the following: The space of Siegel cusp forms for a principal congruence subgroup has a basis of Hecke eigenforms with totally real algebraic Fourier coefficients.
+However by [4] we do know the following: The space of Siegel cusp forms for a principal congruence subgroup has a basis of Hecke eigenforms with totally real algebraic Fourier coefficients.
 10. Further questions It is of interest to investigate the special values of $L(s, F \times g)$ more closely.
-In particular, we may ask the following questions. - (a) Does the expected reciprocity law hold for the special value $L(\frac{l}{2}-1, F \times g)$?
-In other words, can one extend Theorem 9.0.6 to the case where σ is any automorphism of \mathbb{C} ? - (b) Do we have similar special value results for the other 'critical' values of $L(s, F \times g)$ as predicted by Deligne's conjectures?
-The above questions reduce to ones about the Eisenstein series that appears in the statement of Theorem 8.5.1.
-Indeed, to answer the first question, it suffices to know the behavior of the Fourier coefficients of $\mathcal{E}(Z,0)$ under an automorphism of \mathbb{C} .
-For the second, we would like to know similar facts for $\mathcal{E}(Z,s)$ with s lying outside the range of absolute convergence of the Eisenstein series.
+In particular, we may ask the following questions. - (a) Does the expected reciprocity law hold for the special value $L(\frac{l}{2}-1, F \times g)$, i.e., does Theorem 9.0.6 hold for σ any automorphism of \mathbb{C} ? - (b) Do we have similar special value results for the other 'critical' values of $L(s, F \times g)$ as predicted by Deligne's conjectures?
+We can answer the first question if we know precisely the behavior of the Fourier coefficients of $\mathcal{E}(Z, 0)$ under an automorphism of \mathbb{C} .
+For the second, we would like to know similar facts for $\mathcal{E}(Z, s)$ with s lying outside the range of absolute convergence of the Eisenstein series.
 It seems hard to extract these directly, as our Eisenstein series - being induced from an automorphic representation of GL(2) sitting inside the Klingen parabolic - is rather complicated.
 However, using a 'pullback formula', we can switch to a more standard Siegeltype Eisenstein series on a higher rank group.
-More precisely, we will derive, in a sequel to this paper [20], another integral representation for the L-function which involves an Eisenstein series on GU(3,3).
-Incidentally, this second integral representation looks very similar to the Garrett-Piatetski-Shapiro-Rallis integral representation for the triple product L-function.
+More precisely, we will derive, in a sequel to this paper [23], a variant of our integral representation which involves pulling back an Eisenstein series from GU(3,3).
+Incidentally, this second integral representation looks similar to the Garrett-Piatetski-Shapiro-Rallis integral representation for the triple product L-function.
 Let us describe this second integral representation in more detail.